Towards Physically Executable 3D Gaussian for Embodied Navigation: Experiments

 \subsection{Results and Insights}

 \textbf{Overall Comparison on SAGE-Bench.} Tab.~\ref{tab:result_on_sage-bench} presents the experimental results of MLLMs and VLN models on SAGE-Bench. \textbf{(1) SAGE-Bench poses a novel and challenging VLN task for current VLN models and MLLMs.} Except for the recent SOTA VLN model NaVILA, other models achieve SR values no higher than 0.15.
 For instance, NaVid, which achieves 0.37 SR and 0.49 OSR on VLN-CE R2R Val-Unseen, only obtains 0.15 SR and 0.17 OSR on SAGE-Bench.
 Similarly, NaVILA, which achieves 0.54 SR and 0.63 OSR on VLN-CE R2R Val-Unseen, records only 0.39 SR and 0.47 OSR on SAGE-Bench. \textbf{(2) MLLMs' multimodal understanding inherently gives them some VLN capability.} Both the latest open-source and closed-source MLLMs achieve VLN SRs ranging from 0.10 to 0.14 on SAGE-Bench, comparable to dedicated VLN models such as CMA (0.13 SR) and NaVid (0.15 SR), and even surpass VLN models in OSR.
-For example, the 0.20 OSR achieved by InternVL-3 exceeds that of NaVid (0.17 OSR).
+For example, the 0.20 OSR achieved by InternVL-3 exceeds that of NaVid (0.17 OSR). \textbf{Notably}, several baseline models with weak VLN performance (SR $<$ 0.20) fail to understand navigation instructions or environmental information in our challenging tasks, behaving like ``random or single-action prediction'' (e.g., continuous straight movement), rendering their CR, ICP, and PS metrics non-comparable.

 \textbf{Insight 1: 3DGS scene data renders faster than scanned mesh data but is harder to converge.} We randomly selected 10k training samples and 1k validation samples from both traditional scanned mesh data and our 3DGS data, and conducted experiments with the NaVILA-base model on an NVIDIA H20 GPU.
 Tab.~\ref{tab:rendering_memory_training_performance} compares the rendering speed and model convergence between scanned mesh VLN data and our 3DGS VLN data.
 The results show that 3DGS scene data achieves a per-frame rendering time of 6.2 ms and an average memory usage of 220 MB, outperforming the 16.7 ms and 850 MB of scanned mesh data.
 However, in training, to reach the same 40\% SR, the 3DGS-based model required about 160 iterations and 6.2 hours, while the scanned mesh-based model needed only about 120 iterations and 4.8 hours.
 This indicates that although 3DGS scene data offers faster rendering, it presents greater training difficulty and is relatively harder to converge.